-Each year, the NCDA Awards Committee, in collaboration with the Executive Director, as its Board Liaison, manages the National Awards Program.
-This committee is responsible for: (a) establishing an application process and announcing it to the membership via the website and other publications (b) collecting all applications, ensuring they are complete, and disseminating to the committee for consideration; (c) managing the selection process with representation from other committees outlined below for certain awards; (d) notify all winners, those not selected, and their nominators; (e) submit list of winners to Headquarters so plaques can be ordered before the conference; (f) submit all winning applications to the Editor of Career Developments for the winter issue; (g) recommend updates to the information in the NCDA Policies and Procedures Guidelines for the next year.
+Each year, the NCDA Awards Committee, in collaboration with the executive director, and its Board liaison, manages the National Awards Program.
+This committee is responsible for: (a) establishing an application process and announcing it to the membership via the website and other publications (b) collecting all applications, ensuring they are complete, and disseminating to the committee for consideration; (c) managing the selection process with representation from other committees outlined below for certain awards and/or grants; (d) notify all winners, those not selected, and their nominators; (e) submit list of winners to Headquarters so plaques can be ordered before the conference; (f) submit all winning applications to the Editor of Career Developments for the winter issue; (g) recommend updates to the information in the NCDA Policies and Procedures Guidelines for the next year and share with website director for posting.
 The NCDA Awards Committee will also be responsible for soliciting and coordinating the nomination of NCDA members for ACA awards and other appropriate external awards.
-No seated board members or Awards Committee members are eligible to receive any individual NCDA award with exception of the Presidential Recognition Awards.
+No seated board members or Awards Committee members are eligible to receive any individual NCDA award except for the Presidential Recognition Awards.